rrainey/dropkick/README.md

 # Dropkick
 **An experimental logger for skydivers**

+## Project Status - July 17, 2022
+I have built and have begun testing the u-blox SAM-M8Q variant of the boards.
+So far, the reception capabilities are much better than the
+ CAM-M8 variant.
+Flight testing will begin in the next few weeks.

+ ## Description

 This is a stand-alone, battery-powered data logger designed to be carried by a skydiver during their jump.
 It includes a GNSS (GPS) receiver, IMU, and altitude sensors.
 Data from all sensors is logged onto a Micro-SD card.
 The logged data can be reviewed post-jump by to-be-designed software.